 A secluded slice of paradise

 Desroches Island is the perfect place to live out all of your desert island daydreams.
 One of Amirantes islands in the Outer Seychelles, around 230 km southwest of Mahé, it is a secluded slice of paradise that will sweep you off your feet.
-Measuring only 6 km long by 3 km wide, with a local population of just 50 people, Desroches is petite in size but packed with charm.
+Measuring only 6 km long by 3 km wide, Desroches is petite in size but packed with charm.
 It’s the very definition of ‘getting away from it all’.

 Ringed by 14 km of pristine, pearly beaches and lapping azure waves, Desroche is a dreamy place to take a dip in the Indian Ocean.
-The island sits at the southern tip of an atoll-style coral reef and its clear waters are perfect for swimming, snorkelling and diving.
+The island sits at the southern tip of an atoll-style coral reef and its clear waters are perfect for swimming, snorkelling, stand up paddle boarding and diving.

-To reach the idyllic Amirantes, you’ll need to take a quick 45 minute flight from Mahé.
+To reach the island, you’ll need to take a quick 35 minute scenic flight from Mahé.
 When you get there, simply kick off your shoes, order a cocktail, tuck into some delicious spiced fish wrapped in a banana leaf and watch the sun sink into the Indian Ocean.

 It’s a pinch-me paradise that will provide memories to last a lifetime.